Differential syntactic and semantic encoding in LLMs: Results

 Remarkably, subtracting the projection of the activations of each sentence and its syntax twin in the direction of the semantic centroid $\mathbf{T}_i$ largely preserves syntax similarity (green curve).
 As a control, if we subtract projections along the directions of randomly picked semantic centroids, that should be irrelevant to the target pairs, the effect is comparable (red line).
 These results thus suggest that semantics is encoded in a way that is approximately independent from syntactic information, so that syntax similarity is not significantly affected by the semantic ablation.

 Reciprocally to the previous analysis, Fig.~\ref{fig:decoupling_syn_from_sem} shows semantic similarity between English paraphrases, as reported in Fig.~\ref{fig:sem_sim}, compared to the case in which we remove from each English sentence $\mathbf{X}_i$ its projection along its syntax centroid, $\mathbf{S}_i$, computed as in Sec.~\ref{sec:syn_similarity}.
 We focus here on averaged tokens, where the strongest semantic signal emerged.
-Unlike in the previous cross ablation (Fig.~\ref{fig:decoupling_sem_from_syn}), similarity between paraphrases when removing the syntactic centroid (green curve), while staying well above random levels, decreases significantly, especially in the central layers, suggesting that syntax and semantics are only partially separable.
+The similarity between paraphrases when removing the syntactic centroid (green curve), while well above random levels, decreases significantly, especially in the central layers.
+This suggests that semantics is only partially separable from syntax.
 The red curve represents a control where the ablation is along syntax centroids picked at random from the dataset.
 In this case, the ablation effect is smaller than that produced by removing the correct syntax centroids.

 An intuition for the asymmetry between Fig.~\ref{fig:decoupling_sem_from_syn} and Fig.~\ref{fig:decoupling_syn_from_sem} is the following.
 Removing semantic information from two syntactically matched pairs will not affect their syntax-based similarity, as the syntactic skeletons of the two sentences should remain intact.
 On the other hand, when stripping syntax, we might remove information (such as the position of each noun with respect to a verb) that might affect semantic similarity, leading to the observed asymmetry.